semdinsp/railsmath/README.md

 # railsmath
-Rails mathematica integration  post and get activerecord models from mathematica to a ruby on rails project
+Ruby on Rails mathematica integration  post and get activerecord models from mathematica to a ruby on rails project
 ## Test File
 This is included.
 See rails test.mt for working examples but they will need to be changed to point to your rails application and model names

+##  Code Philiosphy
+Name the active record model and then post the data a a set of rules.
+For example if your activerecord model is books and each book has a name and author you would post a book wiwith the name and author as a set of rules.
+This is sent to Ruby on Rails code as a json post.

 ## Mathematica integration
 Sample code is as follows